 You can purchase bird netting here.

-It’s hard to resist these attractive looking blueberry bushes and once you perfect the soil conditions, growing them is easy.
-Blueberries are perfect for the home gardener as they can be kept in pots, grown as an edible hedge or simply grown as a feature plant in the garden, big or small.
-Once you grow one, you’ll want to add to your collection to prolong the growing season and your harvest of delicious berries.
-So why not pay a visit to your local garden centre and find the perfect blueberry variety for your garden?
+Blueberries are perfect for the home gardener and an excellent addition to the edible garden.
+And once you grow one blueberry bush, you’ll want to add to your collection to prolong the growing season and your harvest of delicious blueberries.
+So why not pay a visit to your local garden center and find the perfect blueberry variety for your garden?